thoughtbot/guides/code-review/README.md

 If you disagree with a guideline, open an issue on the guides repo rather than debating it within the code review.
 In the meantime, apply the guideline.
 It's often helpful to set up a linter like [standard] to format code automatically.

 This helps us have more meaningful conversations on PRs rather than debating personal style preferences.

+- **Leave one comment only, for multiple stylistic offenses of the same kind**
+  - If there are a few occurrences of the same change needed, do not leave multiple comments for the same change, rather suggest running the linter, and/or leave one comment only, mentioning the line and elsewhere, as long as the other files are being edited in the pull request.

 [challenging to convey emotion and intention online]: https://thoughtbot.com/blog/empathy-online
 [using labels]: https://conventionalcomments.org